Whether you’re getting a new air conditioner or wanting to maximize your current one, having it level is important.

-Air conditioners are typically placed on concrete pads.
+Air conditioners are usually installed on concrete pads.
 As time passes, the pad can crack, shift or sink.
-This can cause malfunctions and even premature replacement.
+This can cause breakdowns and even premature replacement.
 Let’s discuss some of the problems that can happen and how to fix an air conditioner that isn’t level.

 Your air conditioner’s compressor is an important component.
-As its name implies, it compresses liquid refrigerant that has turned into gas as it absorbs heat from your house.
-Once the compressor exhausts heat under pressure, the refrigerant becomes liquid again.
+As its name suggests, it compresses liquid refrigerant that has turned into gas as it takes on heat from your house.
+Once the compressor exhausts heat under pressure, the refrigerant turns into liquid again.

 This can create: